 Our Learning Programme

 Our learning programme brings the Foundling Hospital story to life in ways that are meaningful for young people, especially those who are looked after and care-experienced, to help them see the world differently and to imagine new possibilities for themselves.
-Artwork from these projects is showcased in the Museum through displays and our public events programme.
+Work from these projects is showcased in the Museum through displays and our public events programme.

 Young Artists’ Platform